zzzzdh/SeeAction/README.md

 ## Dataset

-Please download the dataset here.
+### Please download the dataset here.
 You can also construct your own dataset by the following instructions.
+Note: Please revise all directory in the code to your own directory.
+1. Prepare video data
+2. Run `extract_frame.py` to split video to frames.
+3. Run `com_diff.py` to compute change regions and crop the change regions.
+4. Annotate labels by our tool `label_too.py`

+## Train
+1. Modify `config.py`
+2. Start training `train.py`

 ### We provide HD figures for this paper.